CoDev-20/Covid19Chatbot/README.md

 ### Running the program

-To run the program on VS Code, execute the command in conda terminal:
+To run the program on VS Code, navigate to the folder using the terminal then execute the command in conda terminal:
 ```
 code .
 ```